Building Debian in a GitLab Pipeline

 Long-term reproducible trusted build environment

 Distributions comes and goes, and old releases of them goes out of support and often stops working.
 Which build environment should I chose to build the official release archives?
 To my knowledge only Guix offers a reliable way to re-create an older build environment (guix gime-machine) that have bootstrappable properties for additional confidence.
 However I had two difficult problems here.
 The first one was that I needed Guix container images that were usable in GitLab CI/CD Pipelines, and this side-tracked me for a while.
 The second one delayed my effort for many months, and I was inclined to give up.
 Libidn distribute a C# implementation.
 Some of the C# source code files included in the release tarball are generated.
 By what?
 You guess it, by a C# program, with the source code included in the distribution.
-This means nobody can reproduce the source tarball of Libidn without trusting someone elses C# compiler binaries, which were built from binaries of earlier releases, chaining back into something that nobody ever attempts to build any more and likely fail due to bit-rot.
+This means nobody could reproduce the source tarball of Libidn without trusting someone elses C# compiler binaries, which were built from binaries of earlier releases, chaining back into something that nobody ever attempts to build any more and likely fail to build due to bit-rot.
 I had two basic choices, either remove the C# implementation from Libidn (which may be a good idea for other reasons, since the C and C# are unrelated implementations) or build the source tarball on some binary-only distribution like Trisquel.
 Neither felt appealing to me, but a late christmas gift of a reproducible Mono came to Guix that resolve this.

 Embedded images in Texinfo manual